-In the first of two articles, Peter Rayney explains how to navigate the IR35 and off-payroll working rules.
+In the second of two articles, Peter Rayney explains how to navigate the IR35 and off-payroll working rules.

 A company is a separate legal entity, distinct from the shareholders that own it.
 Consequently, if the directors and shareholders want to use the profits made by the company for their personal use, they will need to extract those profits first.
 There are various ways in which this can be done; some are more tax-efficient than others.